What Makes a Telehealth Platform HIPAA Compliant?

 7. Audit Logging and Monitoring

-A compliant platform must record and review system activity involving PHI.
+A compliant platform is expected to record and review system activity involving PHI, allowing organizations to trace how patient data is accessed and used.

 Logs should track: